Internship and Work Opportunities

 Optional Practical Training (OPT) is a period after graduation when undergraduate and graduate students with F-1 status are permitted to work for at most one year on a student visa to acquire a practical training to complement their field of studies.

 For more information about CPT, please view the Optional Practical Training (OPT) handout.

 F-1 visa students are eligible for off-campus employment outside of OPT and CPT only in serious, urgent and unforeseen economic circumstances that have arisen since the beginning of the program.
 If you feel you qualify to work off-campus based on your current economic situation, contact your DSO.

-For help finding off-campus work and internship opportunities, you may use the resources offered by the Academic and Career Advising Center.
+For help finding off-campus work and internship opportunities, you may use the resources offered by the University Career Center.

 The Office of International Affairs offers CPT/OPT informational workshops every semester.
 For the next workshop time and location, please visit the news and events webpage.
 You may also contact your DSO directly with any questions you have regarding employment.

 You must have a Social Security Number (SSN) before you can begin working.
 To be able to obtain this number you must first receive on-campus employment authorization from your DSO.
 You will take this letter along with your passport, I-94, I-20 to the Social Security Administration (SSA) Office.
 For more information regarding applying for a Social Security Number, please visit the SSA website.
 There is an SSA Office located at 324 Commerce Road in Farmville.